ryedin/site/_deployment/installing-a-rack.md

 Note: Running `convox install` automatically logs you into the newly created Rack.
 </div>

-To install a rack via the CLI, run `convox install` with your desired options:
+To install a Rack via the CLI, run `convox install` with your desired options:

 <pre class="terminal">
 <span class="command">convox install</span>